 Get your database running¶

 If you plan to use Django’s database API functionality, you’ll need to make sure a database server is running.
-Django supports many different database servers and is officially supported with PostgreSQL, MySQL, Oracle and SQLite.
+Django supports many different database servers and is officially supported with PostgreSQL, MariaDB, MySQL, Oracle and SQLite.

 In addition to the officially supported databases, there are backends provided by 3rd parties that allow you to use other databases with Django.